-Cinkovich played at Spokane Falls Community College from 1979-80 and Carroll College from 1981-82 as an offensive lineman.
-A 1984 graduate of Carroll College in Helena, Mont., Cinkovich earned his master’s degree from Central Washington in 1987.
+Cinkovich played at Spokane Falls Community College from 1979-80 and Carroll College from 1981-82 as an offensive lineman for Bob Petrino Sr. A 1984 graduate of Carroll College in Helena, Mont., Cinkovich earned his master’s degree from Central Washington in 1987.
 He and his wife, Joanie, have two daughters, Carly and Stephanie.

-Mike Breske joined Paul Petrino’s staff as the Vandals’ defensive coordinator and safeties coach after the 2014 season.
-Breske brought with him a scheme new to the Vandals but one that would utilize the talent the Idaho had on the front and among the linebackers.
+Mike Breske joined Paul Petrino’s staff as the Vandals’ defensive coordinator and safeties coach after the 2014 season and the Idaho defense has been on the rise since.

 Breske most recently was at Washington State and previously coached at Montana (twice), Wyoming, North Dakota State, Northern Colorado and Wayne State.
 He is a 1981 graduate of South Dakota State University, where he was a four-year starter at cornerback, a team captain and all-conference selection.